Biomedical Informatics, PhD

 After successfully defending his or her dissertation, the student should obtain signatures from all members of their supervisory committee on the Report on Completion of Degree form and submit the form along with a copy of their title and abstract page to the Office of Graduate Studies.

-Teaching Requirements
+Teaching Requirement

 Residency Requirements

-All full-time doctoral students must complete 27 hours within 18 months in order to meet the residency requirement of the University.
+All full-time doctoral students must complete 27 hours within 18 months in order to meet the residency requirement of the university.
 Part-time students must complete 18 hours during the same period.
 The residency requirement ensures that progress toward the degree occurs within a reasonably compact time frame, enabling the doctoral student to integrate his or her course work with the dissertation.

 Leave of Absence